WinnyC3/seriatel-project/README.md

 - `Voice Mail Plan`: Lower churn rate indicates higher customer loyalty.
 - `International Plan`: Higher churn rate suggests dissatisfaction and a greater likelihood of switching.
 - `Customer Preference`: The Voice Mail plan is preferred over the International Plan due to lower churn and higher satisfaction.
+## Modelling and Evaluation
+Here we build three models used for predicting customer churn in Seriatel company.
+The three models are
+- `Logistic Regression`: Training and testing accuracy of `76.1%` to `77.1%`, with no significant improvement after `5-fold cross-validation.`

+- `Decision Tree`: Achieved a training accuracy of `89.2%` and testing accuracy of `93.4%.` It provided the best overall performance, including F1 score, recall, and precision, after hyperparameter tuning.

+- `Random Forest`: Showed a training accuracy of `87.5%` and testing accuracy of `87.9%.` Although it performed well, it exhibited some overfitting compared to the Decision Tree.

+- The `Decision Tree model` is the most effective for predicting customer churn, outperforming both Logistic Regression and Random Forest in accuracy and other metrics.
+## Conclusion